giantswarm/docs/src/content/basics/automatic-termination-of-bad-nodes/index.md

 ### AWS

-To enable it, you have to edit the [`AWSCluster`](/reference/cp-k8s-api/awsclusters.infrastructure.giantswarm.io/) resource of your cluster using the [Management Cluster API](/basics/api/#cp-k8s-api).
+To enable it, you have to edit the [`AWSCluster`](/reference/cp-k8s-api/awsclusters.infrastructure.giantswarm.io/) resource of your cluster using the [Management API](/basics/api/#cp-k8s-api).

 Make sure the resource has the `alpha.node.giantswarm.io/terminate-unhealthy` annotation.
 The value can be anything you like, as only the presence of that annotation is checked.
 Here is an example: